Medjuil/Counter/README.md

 # spyier

-A new Flutter project.
+Spyier is a simple Flutter application.

-## Getting Started
+## About

-This project is a starting point for a Flutter application.
+This project contains a `Counter` method used to increment a value from a variable `count`

 A few resources to get you started if this is your first Flutter project: